siffiejoe/lua-amalg/README.md

 Features:

-*   Pure Lua (compatible with both 5.1 and 5.2), no other external dependencies.
-Works for Lua 5.1 and 5.2 modules (even those using the deprecated `module` function).
+*   Pure Lua (compatible with Lua 5.1 and up), no other external dependencies.
+(Even works for modules using the deprecated `module` function.)
 *   You don't have to take care of the order in which the modules are `require`'d.
 *   Can embed compiled C modules.